Make a Gift

 This circle is named after the College’s first Principal, Elizabeth Hughes (1851-1925).

 Members of the President’s Circle receive invitations to the annual Commemoration Dinner in May, where the President and Fellows gather in commemoration of Hughes Hall’s Founders and Benefactors.
 The evening celebrates our rich history and acknowledged our generous benefactors, friends and supporters.

 If you are looking to make a transformational gift and wish to explore options for a named scholarship, fellowship or room in college, please get in touch.
-The Alumni Relations and Development Office works closely with donors on an individual basis to advise on how to direct their support in the most impactful way.
-To discuss how your philanthropy could make a difference to Hughes Hall please contact us at firstname.lastname@example.org or write to us at the following address: Development Office, Hughes Hall, Wollaston Road, Cambridge, CB1 2EW.
+The Alumni Relations and Development team works closely with donors on an individual basis to advise on how to direct their support in the most impactful way.
+To discuss how your philanthropy could make a difference to Hughes Hall please contact us at email@example.com or write to us at the following address: Alumni Relations and Development Office, Hughes Hall, Wollaston Road, Cambridge, CB1 2EW.